-An easy way to try out this tactic is to offer a one-time custom base rate to certain guests without broadcasting the special offer to everyone.
-Simply click “Create Custom Offer” in a message thread in your Peerspace inbox with the guest you’d like to offer a custom rate.
+An easy way to try out this tactic is to offer a one-time custom rate (via an invite-to-book) to certain guests without broadcasting the special offer to everyone.
+Simply click “Invite to Book” in a message thread in your Peerspace inbox with the guest you’d like to offer a custom rate.

 As an alternative, consider offering everyone discounted rates for short periods of time, and not not just influencers.
 Following the example below, you can create a limited-time discount (such as 20% or 30% off for the month) and drive traffic from your social channels.

 6. Tap into your local community in other creative ways